vladsaveliev/sequana/doc/source/index.rst

 Given a set of FASTQ files in a local directory, you can run a pipeline as follows (given its name)::

-    sequana --init fix_contaminant
+    sequana --init fix_removal
+    # populate the fastq_raw with your FASTQ files (R1 and R2)
+    # execute the script sequana.sh
+    sh sequana.sh
+    # open the report in ./report
+    open report/index.html

 This will copy the Snakefile locally as well as the corresponding configuration file.

-Pipelines can be found in the directory ./pipelines
+Pipelines can be found in the directory ./pipelines or ./rules